Stock + Covered Calls — explained simply

 Repeat

 Capital is recycled into the next signal.
-The cycle repeats weekly as new signals are generated and positions rotate.
+The cycle continues as new signals are generated and positions rotate.

 Strategy flow